DimitriPalmer22/Relapse-Code-Documentation/Documentation/Sprint/Sprint 1.md

 The features the player learns as they traverse the level.

 - Basic Movement (walking)
+- Urge Mechanic
+	- Lead the player to the gun
 - Interacting w/ objects
 - Enemies
 	- How the enemies move